The DITA specification uses specific notation and terms to define the components of the DITA standard.

 - attribute domain module

-- A domain module that defines a specialization of either the base or props attribute.
+- A domain module that defines exactly one specialization of either the @base or @props attribute.

 - constraint module

 - A set of declarations that imposes additional constraints onto the element or attribute types that are defined in a specific vocabulary module.